diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 If the observations were stored with the actual timestamps(not in reverse order), we would be able to get only the oldest observations for a given offset and limit efficiently.
 Getting the newest would mean getting all of the rows and then grabbing the newest off the end.
 It’s much more efficient to get the first n rows, then exit the scanner (this is sometimes called an “earlyout” scenario).

 HBase 0.98 added the ability to do reverse scans, which means it is now possible to store observations in chronological order and scan backward from a given starting row. `Reverse scans are a few percent slower than forward scans`.
-To reverse a scan, call setRe versed(true) on the Scan object before starting the scan.
+To reverse a scan, call setReversed(true) on the Scan object before starting the scan.

 ### HBase Versus RDBMS
 Strictly speaking, an RDBMS is a database that follows [Codd’s 12 rules].